24f-2550: Introduction to Cybersecurity

 This is an introductory (first-year) course that presents an overview of basic cybersecurity principles and concepts.
 The high-level goal is to introduce main topics in security, introduce adversarial thinking mindset, threat modelling, and design of defense mechanisms.

-In my own interpretation, a large part of the field is understanding different classes of failures for critical systems.
+In my own interpretation, a large part of the field is understanding different expectations of behavior for a systen and then failures to achieve those expectations critical systems.
 I think of four categories of failures:

 • Failure in operation: